Peter Orszag, PhD

 Center for Healthcare Delivery Sciences, Brigham and Women's Hospital

 Bio:Namita Seth Mohta, MD, is a physician executive with expertise in health care delivery transformation.
-She has been part of the founding Population Health and ACO leadership teams at both Partners Health Care and the New England Quality Care Alliance affiliated with Tufts Medical Center, both in Boston.
+As the Clinical Editor for NEJM Catalyst, she is part of the founding leadership team and has responsibility for content strategy and quality.
+She has been part of the founding Population Health and ACO leadership teams at both Partners Health Care and the New England Quality Care Alliance (Tufts Medical Center), both in Boston.
 Her responsibilities have included designing and implementing ACO strategies for Medicare, Medicaid, and Commercial populations, with a focus on scaling tailored clinical interventions, integrating analytics and measurement, and leading change management and team-based care with providers.
 Dr. Mohta also has industry experience as a management consultant with the Boston Consulting Group.
-She is currently the Clinical Editor for NEJM Catalyst, a publication launched by The New England Journal of Medicine that accelerates innovation in health care.
-Dr. Mohta practices internal medicine at the Brigham and Women’s Hospital and is faculty at The Center for Healthcare Delivery Sciences and Harvard Medical School.
+She often consults with start-ups (currently with PatientPing, GNS Healthcare, and Day Health Strategies) to provide strategic and technical expertise and leadership.
+Dr. Mohta practices internal medicine at the Brigham and Women’s Hospital and is faculty at The Center for Healthcare Delivery Sciences and at Harvard Medical School.
 She completed her Internal Medicine and Primary Care residency training at the Brigham and Women’s Hospital.
 Dr. Mohta is a graduate of Yale College and Yale School of Medicine.

 Steven J. Corwin, MD